 Wet fields and heavy sprayers can be a devastating combination.
 But if rapidly growing weeds or an insect infestation requires your immediate attention, staying out of the field to wait for drier weather may not be an option.
 In these cases, sprayer duals may be a solution worth your consideration.
-Here are 6 things you’ll want to know before you outfit your sprayer with duals.
+Here are 7 things—good and bad—to consider before you outfit your sprayer with duals.

-Yes.
 The extra footprint from sprayer duals will help you float over tough field conditions while saving you fuel and time.
-You’ll also find it easier to keep your sprayer on the row in both wet and moderate field conditions.
-The side-to-side “boat-like” steering, which is common in wet fields, will become more like that sports-car handling you desire.
+You’ll also find it easier to keep your sprayer between the rows in both wet and moderate field conditions.
+The side-to-side “boat-like” steering, which is common in wet fields, will become more like the sports-car handling you desire.

 In our experience, customers who have added duals to their sprayers are overwhelmingly pleased with their performance.
 Yes, road travel can become more challenging with the added machine width, but they gladly deal with that drawback knowing that they’re going to get their fields sprayed on time and without fighting to keep their tires between the rows.

-Driving on uneven terrain could put extra stress on your sprayer when duals are installed.
+However, if operating on uneven terrain, you could put extra stress on your sprayer when duals are installed.
 This will happen when the dual is on higher ground than the main tire, causing it to carry the majority of the weight.
 The extension that spaces the tire away from the main hub will act like a lever, putting more stress on your sprayer’s hub and planetary/final drives.

 If you don’t need the extra flotation for in-season applications, sprayer floaters (also known as sprayer flotation tires) are what we generally recommend.
 You’ll gain the same benefits from having extra rubber on the ground while maintaining a narrower total machine width.
 Also, since most sprayer manufacturers have a recommended flotation tire option, you won’t have to worry about voiding any manufacturer warranties.